 About the course

-Brunel’s design degrees are some of the most renowned and respected in Europe and our students and graduates have won many prestigious design awards.
+Brunel’s Design degrees are some of the most renowned and respected in Europe and our students and graduates have won many national and international design awards.

 To view the Made in Brunel – Design showcase video please click here.

-Our Product Design Engineering programme develops versatile designers with a sound knowledge and broad understanding of the technological, manufacturing and creative aspects of design, principally focused on industrially-manufactured products.
+The Product Design programme aims to develop versatile designers with a sound knowledge and broad understanding of the technological, manufacturing and creative aspects of design, principally focused on industrially-manufactured products.

 Contact our Enquiries team.

 Course Enquiries: +44 (0)1895 265599 (before you submit an application)

 Admissions Office: +44 (0)1895 265265 (after you submit an application)